-- Are the references a and b equal? - Reference Equality - Returns whether a and b points to the same object. - Shallow Equality - Returns whether a and b are structurally similar. - One level of object are compared. - Deep Equality - Returns where a and b have object-network that is structurally similar. - Multiple level of objects are compared recursively. - Reference Equality P Shallow Equality P Deep Equality
+- Are the references a and b equal? - Reference Equality - Returns whether a and b points to the same object. - Shallow Equality - Returns whether a and b are structurally similar. - One level of objects are compared. - Deep Equality - Returns where a and b have object-networks that are structurally similar. - Multiple level of objects are compared recursively. - Reference Equality $\Rightarrow$ Shallow Equality $\Rightarrow$ Deep Equality